rotheconrad/00_in-situ_GeneCoverage/README.md

 ### Check sequence names in reference fasta files and rename if needed.

 *Magic Blast truncates sequences names at 50 characters.
-Prodigal appends the predicted gene number to end of the sequence names of the contigs.
+Prodigal appends the predicted gene number to the end of the sequence names of the contigs.
 Depending on how many genes you have (2000-8000 typical for microbial genome) your sequence names need to leave enough room to retain the gene number.
 I typically assign short unique genome identifiers (uniqueID) to the file names of my genomic fasta files or MAGs.
 I then rename the contigs in each fasta file using this short uniqueID and the contig number like so: uniqueID_contigNumber.
 This can be accomplished with the following script:*

 ```bash
 python 01b_Fasta_rename_sequences.py -i genomic_fasta.fna -p uniqueID